Our Staff & Board

 Ryan Kunz grew up in West Babylon, New York where his passion for the outdoors, nature and water began.
 Ryan grew up as a true watermen; fishing, surfing, crabbing and boating.
 He took this passion to the University of North Florida where he became the Vice President of the UNF Surf Club, organizing beach clean ups, and overall ocean cleanliness awareness within the Jacksonville, Florida community.
 After traveling and living in places such as Hawaii and Alaska, following his same passions, he found himself in Big Sky, Montana in 2012.
 While also raising his two children in Big Sky, Ryan was the General Manager of The Rainbow Ranch Lodge, later becoming the General Manager of Lone Mountain Ranch in 2017.
 LMR has been a steward of its environment for over 100 years providing a synergic place for Ryan to continue both his conservation efforts, and outdoor recreation passions.
 Ryan is an avid horseback rider, hiker and snowboarder, and grateful to live in Southwest Montana.

 Originally from Idaho and Wyoming, Christine has witnessed rapid change in several western mountain communities.
-She moved to Bozeman in 2007 and after completing a B.S. and an M.S. in Environmental Science, Christine started with the Gallatin Local Water Quality District, previously serving as the Water Quality Specialist / Hydrogeologist for six years, and as the department head since 2019.
-She is currently focused on Gallatin water issues but past work includes measuring greenhouse gas emissions from thawing arctic permafrost in remote western Alaska, land reclamation monitoring in oil and gas fields, and studying groundwater nitrate in central Montana.
+She moved to Bozeman in 2007 and after completing her M.S. in Environmental Science, Christine worked for the Gallatin Local Water Quality District from 2014 until 2021 as the Water Quality Specialist/Hydrogeologist and later as the Department Head.
+Other past work outside the Gallatin includes measuring greenhouse gas emissions from thawing arctic permafrost in remote western Alaska, land reclamation monitoring in oil and gas fields, and studying groundwater nitrate in central Montana.
 In 2021 she founded Rocky Mountain Writers LLC which specializes in technical writing services for clients.
 She spends her free time skiing powder, mountain biking, running and enjoying the mountains with her family.